AndrewEllis93/Print-Tuning-Guide/articles/determining_motor_currents.md

 - Often that just results in extra heat (and potential driver overheating problems) for little actual gain past a certain breakpoint.

-- Most 1.8 degree motors already have way more performance than you realistically need.
-0.9 degree motors are more sensitive, however.
+- Most 1.8° motors already have way more performance than you realistically need.
+0.9° motors are more sensitive, however.

 - The ideal current is usually somewhere in the middle.
 Experiment with different motor currents and [:page_facing_up:test how they affect your maximum speeds/accels](/articles/determining_max_speeds_accels.md).